Both Horizontal & Vertical Development Are Important

 You’re probably providing all sorts of opportunities for horizontal development — disseminating more knowledge, skills, and information.

 But vertical development is entirely different.
 It’s about more complex and sophisticated ways of thinking.
 It’s called vertical development because it is based on levels, or stages, of thinking.
-It involves gaining new perspectives and leadership mindsets needed to make the business strategy work.
+It involves gaining new perspectives and leadership mindsets needed to make your business strategy work.

 For example, managers and groups learn to tackle a problem with inquiry — questions, observation, and reflection — before jumping into advocating, lobbying, or deciding.
 This opens the door to deeper understanding, greater clarity, more options, and multiple right answers — which are especially needed for leading in complex, uncertain situations.
 This helps build a more interdependent leadership culture at your organization.

 Our research has found that 3 primary conditions support vertical leadership development:

 - Colliding perspectives; and